Attaching Signs to Concrete, Brick or Block

 4. Hammer the anchor through the hole in the sign into the hole drilled in the base material deep enough so a portion of the threads is below the surface of the sign.

 5. Tighten the nut 3 or 4 revolutions to set the wedge anchor.
-Torque values can be found on the wedge anchor technial information page.
+Torque values can be found on the wedge anchor technical information page.

 Sleeve Anchors

-Sleeve anchors are versatile fasteners that be be used in concrete, brick and block.
+Sleeve anchors are versatile fasteners that can be used in concrete, brick, and block.
 These anchors come in diameters ranging from 1/4"-3/4" and lengths from 5/8" to 6-1/4".
 Many diameters are available in zinc plated and stainless steel.
-A variety of head styles are also available for many of the sleeve anchors including: flat counter sunk, round head and hex nut.
+A variety of head styles is also available for many of the sleeve anchors including flat countersunk, round head and hex nut.
 The hex nut has the most choices in terms of length and diameter.
-The flat counter sunk and round head are only available in the 1/4" and 3/8" diameter only.
+The flat countersunk and round head is only available in the 1/4" and 3/8" diameter only.
 These anchors come complete with nut and washer and their length is measured from underneath the nut and washer.

 The sleeve anchor installation process is relatively simple: